maximecb/uvm/doc/planning.md

 instructions under the hood.
-Even though UVM doesn't yet have a JIT, you can use `memcpy` to copy bytes at tens of gigabytes per second, and you can use `memcpy` to write graphics routines and copy sprites into a frame buffer while benefiting your CPU's SIMD capabilities.
+Even though UVM doesn't yet have a JIT, you can use `memcpy` to copy bytes at tens of gigabytes per second, and you can use `memcpy` to write graphics routines and copy sprites into a frame buffer while benefiting from your CPU's SIMD capabilities.

-Eventually, UVM may provide operations such as a blit primitive with alpha blending, vector and matrix operations, or a more general [einsum](https://rockt.github.io/2018/04/30/einsum) primitive.
+Eventually, UVM may provide operations such as a blit primitive with alpha blending, vector and tensor operations, or a more general [einsum](https://rockt.github.io/2018/04/30/einsum) primitive.
 Another possibility would be to implement a mechanism to run UVM bytecode in an [SIMT](https://en.wikipedia.org/wiki/Single_instruction,_multiple_threads)